Manipulating Content: The SlingPostServlet

 When specifying the item(s) to be copied with the :applyTo parameter, the request resource is left untouched (unless of course if listed in the :applyTo parameter) and only used to resolve any relative paths in the :applyTo parameter.

-To for example copy the /content/page1 and /content/page2 nodes to /content/target, you might use the following command line:
+To copy the /content/page1 and /content/page2 nodes to /content/target, for example, use:

 If any resource listed in the :applyTo parameter does not exist, it is silently ignored.
 Any item already existing at the copy destination whose name is the same as the name of an item to be copied is silently overwritten with the source item.